 They are also great avenues for you to meet other people who are trading for a living.

-61. EliteTrader – One of the most active trading forum with over 150,000 traders visiting per month.
-Check out the “Trading for a Living” section.
+60. EliteTrader – One of the most active trading forums with over 100,000 traders.

-62. Futures.io – An organized forum with a strong focus on futures trading.
+61. Futures.io – A well-organized forum with a strong focus on futures trading.

-63. ForexFactory – The go-to forum for your questions on forex trading.
-(It has an excellent forex news calendar as well.)
+62. ForexFactory – The go-to forum for your questions on forex trading.
+(It also has an excellent forex news calendar.)

-These 65 resources should be enough to get you started on your path to trading for a living.
+I hope you find these 65 resources helpful for getting you started on your path to trading for a living.

 Are there any other resources that you think should be on this list?
-If so, please share them in the comments below.
+If so, please let us know.